US Peace Memorial Foundation

 1. Nominations will be accepted from Founding Members until the end of April each year.
 Founding Members are listed at USPeaceMemorial.org/Donors.htm.
 If your name is not included there, please join us today.

 2. Each Founding Member may nominate one outstanding and deserving individual or organization per year.
-To be considered, the nominee must: (a) be a U.S. Citizen, permanent resident, or organization; (b) have documented peace activities in the US Peace Registry; and (c) be active in antiwar/peace work within the 16 months prior to April 30 of the nomination year.
+To be considered for the US Peace Prize, the nominee must: (a) be a U.S. Citizen, permanent resident, or organization; (b) have documented peace activities in the US Peace Registry; and (c) be active in antiwar/peace work within the 16 months prior to April 30 of the nomination year.

-3. The US Peace Memorial Foundation’s Board of Directors makes the final decision for the annual prize.
-Information published in the Registry is the only data considered by the Board of Directors when making the selection.
-If you want to nominate a person or organization not included in the US Peace Registry, request that they submit their antiwar/peace activities for consideration by completing an Individual or Organization application form before April 30.
-Those already in the US Peace Registry should review and update their information by sending proposed changes and additions to .
+3. The US Peace Memorial Foundation’s Board of Directors makes the final decision for awarding the US Peace Prize.
+Information published in the US Peace Registry is the only data considered by the Board of Directors when making the selection.
+If you would like to nominate a person or organization not included in the US Peace Registry, please request that they submit their antiwar/peace activities for consideration by completing an Individual or Organization application form before April 30.
+Those already listed in the US Peace Registry should review and update their information by sending proposed changes and additions to .

 US Peace Memorial Foundation, Inc. is a tax-exempt 501(c)(3) public charity.